Iznájar: Geography

-The village itself is situated on top of a huge rocky outcropping overlooking the Iznajar Reservoir, the largest in the whole of Andalucía, which is frequented throughout the warm season as a beach.
+The village itself is situated on top of a huge rocky outcropping overlooking the Iznajar Reservoir, the largest in Andalucía, which is frequented throughout the warm season as a beach.

 Iznájar is a classic "pueblo blanco", or white village.
 It is surrounded by its "aldeas" - sub villages including La Celada, El Higueral, Solerche to name but three.

 Economy

 The principal economic activity of the area is the cultivation of olives although tourism is increasingly becoming an economic factor.

 Accommodation

 There are many places to stay, from hotels through to bed & breakfasts to houses or apartments to rent.

 Culture

 The whole of the area of Iznájar has a vibrant social life with many fiestas celebrated throughout the year - most notably Semana Santa (Easter), Los Reyes (Three Kings or Twelfth Night) and the Fiesta de la Virgen.